BasherSG/Pure-B/README.md

 	<ul>
 		<li>debugger(Brocken):  Debugger intended to be like gdb with it's basic functionalities</li>
 		<li>manual(In-Progress): Interactive manual.</li>
-		<li>shcpacker(Working-Beta): Intended to be used with shc (Shell script compiler), by packing all the used modules and their requirements into a single script</li>
+		<li>shcpacker(Stable): Intended to be used with shc (Shell script compiler), by packing all the used modules and their requirements into a single script</li>
 	</ul>
 </div>